Testing Mobile Internet Speeds

 This can make it harder to measure the impact a cellular booster is having - boosting the signal strength might not register as "more bars" if the phone is focusing on network congestion.

-In general - the iPhone puts more weight on network congestion when calculating how many bars (or - "dots" as of iOS 7) to display, and Android focuses more on raw signal strength.
+In general - the iPhone puts more weight on network congestion when calculating how many bars to display, and Android focuses more on raw signal strength.

 Understanding Raw Signal Strength